its-varthini/spring-petclinic-pdonthala/README.md

 Note: To access the ArgoCD server, I added a NAT rule to forward traffic from my VM's external IP to the Minikube VM

 ![Screenshot 2024-12-02 012404](https://github.com/user-attachments/assets/4afdc728-a7f0-4d9b-9312-7c1039fde33e)

 ![Screenshot 2024-12-02 012619](https://github.com/user-attachments/assets/72f0aca1-d074-4a28-9ff4-eb12415339db)

 ![Screenshot 2024-12-02 023227](https://github.com/user-attachments/assets/c971c24c-1938-4e20-b118-e652073cc6b7)

 ![Screenshot 2024-12-02 020107](https://github.com/user-attachments/assets/92b24ea5-a5a9-4815-9d9a-804f2611fce8)

 #### Testing & Final Deployment
 1. Verified the end-to-end functionality of the CI pipeline by running successful builds, Docker image pushes, and Kubernetes deployments.

-This end-to-end Jenkins pipeline will automate the entire CI/CD process for a Java application, from code checkout to production deployment, using popular tools like SonarQube, Argo CD and Kubernetes.